-INTERNATIONAL BUILDING CODE ADOPTION MAP
+INTERNATIONAL RESIDENTIAL CODE ADOPTION MAP

-The IBC is in use or adopted in 50 states, the District of Columbia, the U.S. Virgin Islands, NYC, Guam and the Northern Marianas Islands.
+The IRC is in use or adopted in 49 states, the District of Columbia and the U.S. Virgin Islands.

 New Madrid Seismic Zone I-Code Adoption (2000 or later)

 Jurisdictions in the NMSZ with High or Very High Seismic Risk that have adopted codes with Seismic-Resistance Code Provisions